 Unusual ways to experience the Eternal City

 Everyone knows the major monuments of Rome.
-The Colosseum, Vatican, Trevi Fountain, Pantheon and Spanish Steps are on every visitor’s checklist and remain unmissable parts of the city.
-But Rome is a complex, vibrant place which stretches beyond its immediately recognisable sights.
-To get a real feel for the city sometimes it is good to take a look from another point of view; be it through the food, architecture, history or people.
+The Colosseum, Vatican, Trevi Fountain, Pantheon, and Spanish Steps are on every visitor’s checklist and remain unmissable parts of the city.
+But Rome is a complex, vibrant place which stretches beyond its immediately recognizable sights.
+To get a real feel for the city sometimes it is good to take a look from another point of view, be it through the food, architecture, history or people.

 Roam the empty city on an Amazing Sunrise tour

 Most of the time Rome is a chaotic, bustling metropolis but early in the morning the city is deserted and the streets and piazzas echo with silence.
 The fabulous Amazing Sunrise tour by Miles and Miles takes advantage of the awakening city to show off the beauty of Rome with nobody else about.
 This private tour escorts you around town in plush Mercedes minivan, making pit-stops at all of the city’s iconic attractions, while the personable and informative driver/guide feeds you fascinating information and tidbits about every nook and cranny of the Eternal City as the sun comes up.

 See Ancient Rome come to life with a sound and light show